HTTP-RPC/Kilo/README.md

 Both versions take a base URL and an interface type as arguments and return an instance of the given type that can be used to invoke service operations.
 The second version also accepts a map of HTTP header values that will be submitted with every service request.

 The `RequestMethod` annotation is used to associate an HTTP verb with an interface method.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the base URL.
 If unspecified, the method is associated with the base URL itself.

-In general, service adapters should be compiled with the `-parameters` flag so their method parameter names are available at runtime.
-However, the `RequestParameter` annotation can be used to associate a custom parameter name with a request argument.
+Service adapters must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 `POST` requests are always submitted using the multi-part encoding.
 Values are returned as described for `WebServiceProxy` and adapted as described [earlier](#beanadapter) based on the method return type.